Geometric + Storytelling Dice with Fab@School Maker Studio

 "We thought it was over when the Dinosaurs stole the Statue of Liberty...
 BUT THEN-"

-But Wait, There’s More!
 Constructing 3D shapes is a moderate challenge, but it is always possible to apply these ideas to a simpler design.
-Try making 2D story cards instead of 3D shapes, or try designing a moving object like a spinner wheel for an extra twist.
+You can try making 2D story cards instead of 3D shapes, or try designing a moving object like a spinner wheel for an extra twist.

-Classmates can work together and combine their creations for an extra boost of inspiration, or even incorporate their objects into a storytelling game!
+Classmates can work together and combine their creations for an extra boost of inspiration, and teachers can fit these games into their existing curricula!

 How is your classroom using Fab@School Maker Studio?
 We'd love to share YOUR tips and ideas!
-Send your photos to Patrick@FableVisionLearning.com or Tweet them with the hashtag #FabMakerStudio for a chance to have them featured on the next FabFriday!
-For more FabFriday posts, click here.
+Send your photos to email@example.com, or post them with the hashtag #FabMakerStudio for a chance to have them featured on our blog!